Street Fighter (UDON comics): Issues #5–8

+Issues #9–12

 As the tournament proceeds, Gill's subordinates keep an eye on the ki and power levels of the fighters.
 Urien, not wanting to be in a world ruled by Gill, seeks out Alex's help.
 He reveals that he, Alex, and Gill are descended from Secret Society members who were said to have genetic markers that signified their descendants could become the Society's Savior.
 However, Alex's ancestor was banished for rebelling against the Society.
 Urien found out that Alex was one of the descendants when he was able to activate the failsafe on the Twelves.
 He then reveals Gill's ultimate plan is to use Seth's Blece device on Ryu and bring a new world order by using it to kill anyone deemed unworthy of being brought into the new age.
 Alex agrees to help Urien.

-During one of Ryu's fights in the tournament, Gill uses Twelve to get Ryu to succumb to the Satsui no Hado.
+During one of Ryu's fights in the tournament, Gill has Twelve turn into Akuma to get Ryu to succumb to the Satsui no Hado.
 He defeats Evil Ryu and begins to use him to power up the Blece device.
 Urien knocks out Gill's assistant Kolin and gives the crown that controls the Blece device to Alex, who redirects the energy to destroy Gill's body.
-After his destruction, Gill's soul is able to take control of Alex's body and banishes Urien from the Secret Society before challenging the rest of the fighters.
+After his destruction, Gill's soul is able to take control of Alex's body and banishes Urien from the Society before challenging the rest of the fighters.

 As the fighters struggle against Gill's powers, Ryu manages to achieve harmony within himself by accepting both the positive and negative aspects of his ki.
 Now known as Shin Ryu, his balanced ki allows him to surpass Gill's power and weaken him.
 Because of this, Alex is able to expel Gill's soul from his body before Ryu finishes off the Society's leader with the Shun Goku Satsu.
 Gill's soul awakens in the realm of Makai, where he meets the demon Jedah Dohma.
 Ryu then teleports to Australia to challenge Akuma in his Oni form.
 Thanks to his new powers as Shin Ryu and his training from Gouken and Oro, Ryu is finally able to defeat Akuma, leaving the latter devastated.
 He then returns to Brazil to master his new powers by continuing his training with Oro.

 Two months later, Kolin and the remaining Society members begin making plans to regain their strength.
 Kolin refuses to accept that Gill is dead and now has a resurrected Charlie Nash working for her.
 Alex tries to become a professional wrestler and is recruited by mayor Mike Haggar to help him deal with the Mad Gear Gang in Metro City.